Saint Library

 Death at Arbon

-Died at Arbon, Switzerland, at approximately ninety-five years of age; a century later, Abbot Otmar founded the Abbey of Saint Gall on the site of his hermitage, and it grew into one of medieval Europe's greatest centers of learning — a legacy the hermit himself never planned and could not have imagined.
+Died at Arbon, Switzerland, at approximately ninety-five years of age.
+A century later, Abbot Otmar founded the Abbey of Saint Gall on the site of his hermitage, and it grew into one of medieval Europe's greatest centers of learning — a legacy the hermit himself never planned.

 550